Master of Psychology (Health)

 Example Study Plan

-Indicative study plan Year 1 PSYCHOL 7230 Evidence-based practice PSYCHOL 7231 Interviewing and Intervention PSYCHOL 7232 Psychological assessment PSYCHOL 7233 Abnormal Psychology PUB HLTH 7075 Introduction to Epidemiology PUB HLTH 7076 Health policy and Public Health Interventions PSYCHOL 7234 Health Psychology PSYCHOL 7241 Placement I Year 2 PSYCHOL 7240 Placement II PSYCHOL 7244 Research project I PSYCHOL 7243 Placement III PSYCHOL 7245 Research
+Indicative study plan Year 1 PSYCHOL 7230 Evidence-based practice PSYCHOL 7231 Interviewing and Intervention PSYCHOL 7232 Psychological assessment PSYCHOL 7233 Abnormal Psychology PUB HLTH 7075 Introduction to Epidemiology PUB HLTH 7093 Promoting Health in Individuals and Populations PSYCHOL 7234 Health Psychology PSYCHOL 7241 Placement I Year 2 PSYCHOL 7240 Placement II PSYCHOL 7244 Research project I PSYCHOL 7243 Placement III PSYCHOL 7245 Research

 Coursework assessed by assignments and exams, placements assessed from reports by placement supervisor, and research report examined internally by two markers